-Recently one web series has gained popularity on the Indian OTT platform.
+Recently, one web series has gained popularity on the Indian OTT platform.
 That’s none other than The Family Man.
 The Manoj Bajpayee starred spy thriller has become the talk of the town.
 Apart from the terrorists, Srikant Tiwari (Manoj Bajpayee) had to deal with his family members – specifically his daughter Dhriti.
-The teenager is adamant and speaks typical verbatim, which is incomprehensible to Srikant.
+The teenager is adamant and typically speaks verbatim, which is incomprehensible to Srikant.

-The boys and girls in the age range of 15-16 talking about capitalism, socialism, misogyny, patriarchy, and ideological differences sound odd to people from the 30+ age range.
+The boys and girls aged 15-16 talking about capitalism, socialism, misogyny, patriarchy, and ideological differences sound odd to people from the 30+ age range.
 The smart-ass behavior often looks patronizing to an indifferent older onlooker.
-The concepts are cool, but understanding them requires much practical, real-life experience.
+The concepts are excellent, but understanding them requires much practical, real-life experience.
 The theoretical know-how of the terms may look alluring and intelligent to some teenagers, but real-time experiences acquire actual knowledge.

 It’s funny also considering the dilemma faced by the 90s kids when they hear such verbatim in their adulthood.
-Because the 90s, kids were fighting over remote control or video game during their time as adolescents.
+In the ’90s, kids fought over remote control or video games as adolescents.
 The hi-fi words were alien to many youngsters, and still, many adults feel the same upon hearing such tongue twisters.
 Considering the new world of tech-savvy parentage, it’s a lot of hard work for adults to keep up with the kids nowadays.

 Psychologically, the new generation’s mindset has changed drastically in the last few years.
 Things have become very fast-paced, and those who can’t compete in the rat race are discarded as left-out late bloomers.
 The bloomer generation belonging to that old-fashioned notion of things often lags behind their offspring.
 The English-speaking style and choice of words have changed drastically.
 Many calling out the F word has become a status symbol as English-speaking learned aristocracy.

 After observing the verbatim, the author has decided to play cool while talking to the gen-z people next time.
-With a pocket notebook ready in hand, it will be tempting to note down some new urban jargon spoken by the bunch of baboons.
+With a pocket notebook ready, it will be tempting to note down some new urban jargon spoken by the bunch of baboons.
 Oops!
 Did the author say baboons?
-Not an ideal way of ending an article.
+It’s not an ideal way of ending an article.
 But it seems Fworthy to mention the magical word to people with an attention span of 8 seconds!